oskargolden/python/README.md

 # python

-This Repo is mainly for coding class assignments
+This Repo is mainly for coding class assignments and learning python language